UP210719/UP210719/README.md

 *I am a current student of the upa, in this repository my activities will be registered during the course*

 ## Main structure
-1. Introducción a la programación U1
+1. Introduction to programming U1
-2. U2 Estructuras y ciclos de control
+2. U2 Structures and control cycles
-3. Funciones U3
+3.U3 functions
-4. Archivos y arreglos U4
+4. Files and arrangements U4